 By losing our boundaries for truth we have allowed the worst in us to rise to the top.
 Opinion has become way too important, ego has usurped reason and caring about your neighbor and the seven deadly sins sit nicely on display for us in many of our public figures and I am certain in so much of our personal lives.
 Think about it…greed, malice, lust, pride, avarice…. and where is fairness, respect, dignity, compromise.
 We want to “win” now and we want to do what I have said over and over again not to do – don’t take it all and leave the other person completely devastated at the negotiation table.
 Leave them with something.
 Let them save face.

-I have been watching Minnesota very closely these days because government shutdown is not to be taken lightly.
+I have been watching Minnesota very closely these days because the government shutdown is not to be taken lightly.
 Yet, I am not sure Governor Dayton had a choice in this matter.
-He tried to mediate and the GOP dominated legislature would not agree.
-They are on an all or nothing platform and crisis is at least a “tipping point” for dragging people toward compromise.
-This smaller situation can have far reaching implications for Washington depending on how this situation plays out.
+He tried to mediate and the GOP-dominated legislature would not agree.
+They are on an all-or-nothing platform and crisis is at least a “tipping point” for dragging people toward compromise.
+This smaller situation can have far-reaching implications for Washington depending on how this situation plays out.
 This may indeed be a teachable moment.
 Do we really want extreme positions that force crisis or do we want people who are willing to move slower, through compromise, into change.